Lansing Correctional Facility: Facilities

 Steam plant and Fire and Safety.

 Inmates at East unit populate the Work crews of the Richard Christy Memorials Maintenance Complex located in the valley between the compounds.
 These crews perform maintenance in all areas of all 3 security areas and must meet security requirements before being allowed on these crews.
 This houses the majority of the maintenance and construction crew shops and storage areas.
 Also in this valley are KCI farm main farm area, K9 kennels for security, staff gym and the gun range.

 East Unit has a yard with weight pit and track and a multi use field for sports.
 There are two basketball courts and a horseshoe pit as well.

 These units have since been closed down due to the opening of the newly built minimum facility as well as a newly built Maximum and Medium housing units built where the old medium once was.

 Capital punishment

 Executions of state, federal, and military prisoners were performed by hanging at KSP until 1965.
 When the death penalty was reinstated in Kansas in 1994, it was determined that executions would be performed at LCF by lethal injection.

 No executions have been conducted since it was reinstated, although a lethal injection chamber was constructed in 2001.

+Additionally, one male death row inmate is held at Lansing instead of at El Dorado Correctional Facility because multiple employees at El Dorado are/were associates of the inmate's murder victim.